AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 5.The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.
 6. Bookmark your **SAP Business Application Studio** link.

 ### 5.3.
-Prepare for Deployment (Run npm update)
+Deploy the Application to Cloud Foundry
 Before you build and deploy the application, it's crucial to ensure all project dependencies are up-to-date.

+### 5.3.1 Prepare for Deployment (Run npm update)

-1. **Open the Integrated Terminal:** If you haven't already, open the terminal by navigating to **Hamburger menu → Terminal → New Terminal**, or by right-clicking on the project name in the Project Explorer and selecting **Open in Integrated Terminal**.
+**1. Open the Integrated Terminal:** If you haven't already, open the terminal by navigating to **Hamburger menu → Terminal → New Terminal**, or by right-clicking on the project name in the Project Explorer and selecting **Open in Integrated Terminal**.

 <p align="center">
   <img src="images/btp-subaccount-open-BAS-dev-open-terminal.png" alt="" width="900"/>